Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 5. Look at Ingredient Quality & Extras

 Some services emphasize local Canadian produce, while others are more global in sourcing.
-Think about whether sustainability, recyclable packaging, or add-on grocery items (like Goodfood’s grocery store model) matter to you.
+Think about whether sustainability, recyclable packaging, or add-ons like CookUnity’s breakfasts and globally inspired extras matter to you.

 Final Verdict: What’s the Best Meal Kit in Toronto?